Novena of aguinaldos: The prayers

-The novena of aguinaldos is prayed for nine days from December 16 to December 24 to honor the Virgin Mary, St. Joseph, the Wise Men, and baby Jesus.
+The novena of aguinaldos is prayed for nine days from December 16 to December 24 to honor the Virgin Mary, Saint Joseph, the Wise Men, and baby Jesus.
 The prayers may be recited individually or together as a group.
 The novena is often read from a book, which contains all the prayers and songs, and is passed around and read.
 Just as the pilgrims went to a different place each night seeking shelter, a different member of the group may host the novena each night.

 The complete order of the readings for each night is the following: